Vision Zero won’t save you.

 Let’s build the city we deserve.

 In a diverse, creative, vibrant, economically powerful city like New York, we could have streets that are safe, pleasant, and attractive, while also giving first priority to the mobility needs of the overwhelming majority of our population who didn’t arrive here today in their own personal cars — and meeting the practical delivery and service needs of companies and industries.

 We deserve so much better.
 Let’s use our voices to support good ideas — from inside and outside city government — and help make them happen faster.

 Join us, or get out of the way.
 We’re coming through.

 Some big problems

-The NYPD harasses people on bikes and lectures people who cross against the light.
+The NYPD hassles people on bikes and lectures people who cross against the light.
 Meanwhile, they are literally forcing us to walk and ride in traffic.
 Do they hate the people they serve, or are they just really, really, really oblivious to how dangerous it is to park in a bike lane or on a sidewalk?

 Every day, thousands of people (many of them NYC employees, but not all) park illegally with parking placards, real and fraudulent.
-99.99% of the time, the NYPD looks the other way; much of the time, when the problem is reported, the NYPD commits fraud on the record.
+Almost always, the NYPD looks the other way; they close 311 tickets every day with no action.
 Jokers like these block bus lanes, park on sidewalks, clog up pedestrian zones; they’re unsafe, and they’re rude.
 And it’s all illegal.

-When was the last time you saw a driver get a summons for blocking a crosswalk?
-(Think about it.
+When was the last time you saw the NYPD issue a summons to a driver for blocking a crosswalk?
+(Take your time.
 We’ll wait.)

 Some of our best friends are on NYC Community Boards!
-And some boards are leading the way.
-But too often, critically needed safety improvements get beaten to death by CBs and self-appointed neighborhood groups.
+And there are progressive boards in every borough.
+But too often, critically needed street design improvements get beaten to death by community review, or held up for years.